CS171/2016-cs171-website/lectures/lecture-git.md

 nomenu: true
 ---

 Welcome to CS-5630 / CS-6630 - Visualization.
-In this class we use a mix of traditional slides and interactive documents that we will use to teach, but that you can also use as a reference for reading.
-This is the first such interactive lecture.
+In this class we will use a mix of traditional slides and interactive documents to teach, but you can also use that as a reference for reading.
+This is first of those interactive lectures.
 We will cover the basics of version control with git, as well as the basics of the web stack.

 ## Git